-The City's underground electric replacement project will be starting in August.
+The City's underground electric replacement project started in August.
 The four work zones include:

 South Street (Gary and Shelia lanes);